kamil-michalski-1/Cyclistic-Bike-Share-Project/README.md

 <br>Thanks!

 <h2>Navigation</h2>
-Below you'll find a table of contents with links to specific README files documenting data validation, cleaning & transformation, and analysis procedures conducted as part of the project.<br>
+Below you'll find a table of contents with links to specific README files documenting data validation, cleaning & transformation, and analysis procedures conducted as part of the project.
+The final section includes results of the analysis, presented in a user-friendly way and appropriate for discussion with various business stakeholders.<br>
 <br>

 + [Initial data validation](project-documentation/01-initial_data_validation.md)